Alejors/solid-example/README.md

 This is a simple project which intents to explain the advantages of coding using SOLID principles.

+The project itself reflects a delivery company which should handle shipping and return services.
+For this example only the Shipping service will be implemented.

+The service should be able to receive packages, store them, list them and print them out to a file.

 ## Not SOLID

 Inside the not-solid directory there is a simple script which works, *not-solid.py*.
 Has a single class which saves packages (which is expected to have an ID and a destination, eventhough it could have anything since there is no Package class describing this object) then lists them and saves them to a file.